 Standup comedy is one of the most intimate and intimidating forms of performance out there.
-Mastering standup comedy requires years of hard work and dedication—not to mention thick skin and the will to persevere, no matter how many times you bomb.
-But stick with it and you’ll reap the rewards: Becoming a standup comedian will help you hone your comedic voice, connect in a unique way with your audience, and even launch an acting career.
-If you’re wondering how to get into standup comedy (or how to do standup comedy in the first place!) you’ve come to the right place.
-We’ll break down everything you need to know about how to be a comedian, from where to train to how to write a joke.
+Mastering standup comedy requires years of hard work and dedication—not to mention a thick skin and the will to persevere, no matter how many times you bomb.
+If you stick with it, you’ll reap the rewards.
+Becoming a standup comedian helps you hone your comedic voice, connect in a unique way with your audience, and even launch an acting career.
+If you’re wondering how to get into standup comedy (or how to do standup comedy in the first place), you’ve come to the right place.
+We’ll break down everything you need to know about how to be a comedian, including where to train and how to write a joke.

-In the most basic sense, standup comedy is a form of comedic performance in which a comedian stands up (get it?) on stage in front of an audience and delivers a pre-prepared routine—usually a mix of jokes and longer humorous stories.
-Although material and performance style can vary wildly from comedian to comedian, there are a few things that are pretty universal when it comes to standup comedy as an art form:
+In the most basic sense, standup comedy is a form of comedic performance in which a comedian stands up (get it?) onstage in front of an audience and delivers a prepared routine—usually a mix of jokes and longer humorous stories.
+Although material and performance style can vary wildly from comedian to comedian, there are a few things that are universal when it comes to standup as an art form:

 Standup comedy is a solo gig.
-Traditionally speaking, standup comedy is a one man or woman show.
+Traditionally speaking, standup comedy is a one-person show.
 If you’re more comfortable performing as part of a team or ensemble, there are other forms of comedy—like sketch comedy and improv—that will allow you to scratch that itch.

 Standup comedy is made up of prepared material.
-Trying to get up on stage as a standup comedian and “wing it” is a recipe for disaster.
+Trying to go onstage as a standup comedian and “wing it” is a recipe for disaster.
 Unlike improv comedy, which is made up on the spot, the best and most iconic standup routines are the result of lots of practice and careful refinement.
-That said, the best standups also know how to think on their feet, especially when faced with a heckler.
+That said, the best standup comedians also know how to think on their feet, especially when faced with a heckler.

 Standup comedy is a performance.
-Standup comedy is one of the hardest forms of comedy to truly master because it’s not just about writing a killer set of jokes.
-It’s also about finding your voice and presence on stage, honing the delivery of each punch line, and developing the mental tools to deal gracefully with a joke that bombs or an audience that just isn’t responding.
+Standup comedy is one of the hardest forms of comedy to master.
+It’s not just about writing a killer set of jokes—it’s also about finding your voice and presence onstage, honing the delivery of each punch line, and developing the mental tools to deal gracefully with a joke that bombs or an audience that isn’t responding.

 When it comes to standup comedy, getting started can be the most daunting part.
 Here are the first steps aspiring comedians should take to dip their toe into the world of standup.

-- You’re having a hard time working up the courage to get out on stage and perform.
+- You’re having a hard time working up the courage to get onstage and perform

 3. Find your voice.
-Standup comedy is one of the most personal forms of comedy—and works best when your set feels authentic.
+Standup comedy is one of the most personal forms of comedy—and it works best when your set feels authentic.
 As tempting as it is, don’t try to imitate your standup comedy heroes.
-Instead, think deeply and critically about who you are in real life and who you want to be on stage.
-Make sure the two complement each other, even if they aren’t exactly the same.
-A good way to start this process is by asking yourself direct questions, like: How do people see me?
+Instead, think deeply and critically about who you are in real life and who you want to be onstage.
+Make sure the two images complement each other, even if they aren’t exactly the same.
+A good way to start this process is by asking yourself direct questions, such as: How do people see me?
 What stereotype(s) do I most easily fit into?
 What is funny about me?
 What is funny about where I come from?
 What is funny about how I live my life?
-And perhaps most importantly, what do I find funny?
+And, perhaps most important, what do I find funny?

-Getting started might be the hardest step in your journey to becoming a full-fledged standup comedian, but no part of the process is easy.
-When you’re still in the beginning stages of your standup comedy career, here are some tips that will help keep you on track:
+Getting started can be the hardest step in your journey to becoming a full-fledged standup comedian, but no part of the process is easy.
+When you’re still in the beginning stages of your standup comedy career, here are some tips that will help keep you on track.

-- Steal—or even borrow—jokes.
-You can find inspiration in other comedians’ timing or thematic undertones, but write your own set!
+- Don’t steal—or even borrow—jokes.
+You can find inspiration in other comedians’ timing or thematic undertones, but write your own set.
 Nothing will alienate you from the comedy community faster than stealing jokes.

-Practicing and performing are key to success in standup comedy, but without a solid set of material, there’s nothing to practice and perform.
+Practicing and performing are keys to success in standup comedy, but without a solid set of material, there’s nothing to practice and perform.
 That’s where honing your joke-writing skills comes in.